 I mean, and this is what you guys deal with every day.

-Those press conferences have devolved into every single Washington press corps member.
+Those press conferences have devolved into every single Washington Press Corps member.

 You know what I'm saying?

-So it's really hard.
+It's really hard.

-Of course, of course.
+Of course.

-Listen, we we're not going to be responsible for launching the careers of people who just decide to grandstand inside the press briefing room.
+Listen, we're not going to be responsible for launching the careers of people who just decide to grandstand inside the press briefing room.

-Uh Sarah Sanders goes out there every time, delivers the information.
+Sarah Sanders goes out there every time, delivers the information.

-The president uh gives information on the way to Marine One in gaggles, he is the most accessible president in the history of the planet.
+The president gives information on the way to Marine One in gaggles.

 Anyone who covers the White House and has for decades will tell you as much.